Causal Disentanglement-Inspired Degradation Representation Learning for Full-Reference Image Quality Assessment

 \subsection{Various Quality Assessment Scenarios}

-The development of FR-IQA models has never been detached from practical quality assessment scenarios.
-Early benchmark datasets, such as TID2013, LIVE, CSIQ, and KADID-10k, were mainly developed to study human perception of fidelity loss caused by synthetic distortions under controlled settings.
-More recent datasets, including PIPAL, QADS, SynTEX, and TQD, further extend FR-IQA to images generated by modern restoration and synthesis algorithms, where perceptual quality is often harder to determine because algorithm-induced changes do not always correspond to quality degradation.
-Meanwhile, FR-IQA has also been explored in more specific scenarios, such as screen-content, infrared, medical, and neutron images.
+The development of FR-IQA models has been closely tied to practical quality assessment scenarios.
+Early benchmark datasets, such as TID2013~\cite{ponomarenko2015image}, LIVE~\cite{sheikh2006statistical}, CSIQ~\cite{larson2010most}, and KADID~\cite{lin2019kadid}, were mainly developed to study human perception of fidelity loss caused by synthetic distortions under controlled settings.
+More recent datasets, including PIPAL~\cite{jinjin2020pipal}, further extend FR-IQA to images generated by modern restoration and synthesis algorithms, where perceptual quality is often harder to determine because algorithm-induced changes do not always correspond to quality degradation.
+Meanwhile, FR-IQA has also been explored in more specific scenarios~\cite{underwater, EEG, Color}, such as screen-content~\cite{ni2017scid}, infrared~\cite{zelmati2022study}, medical~\cite{medical}, and radiographic images~\cite{zhang2025comprehensive}.
 However, progress in these areas remains limited, largely because IQA annotation is costly, subjective, and often requires domain expertise, making labeled datasets difficult to obtain.
 Moreover, existing training-free FR-IQA methods show performance degradation in cross-domain scenarios, since they usually rely on ImageNet-pretrained feature representations that are primarily optimized for natural images.
 When applied to domain-specific data, the discrepancy in image statistics and structural information leads to domain shift and compromises prediction reliability.
 These limitations call for an FR-IQA framework that can be adapted to domain-specific features without relying on subjective quality labels.